 When it comes to deductions, make sure that you meet IRS requirements for rental properties.
 First, you must rent out your property for at least 14 days.
 If you rent out your home for fewer than 14 days in a year, the IRS will consider your rental property as a second home.
 In this case, you can’t deduct any expenses.

-Once you’ve confirmed that you are entitled to rental property deductions, here are the expenses for your Airbnb business that you should consider deducting:
+Once you’ve confirmed that you are entitled to rental property deductions, here are the expenses that you can deduct:

 The cost of utilities for your property, including electricity, water, and the internet are also deductible expenses.
 Once you throw in the local taxes that you have to pay on your property, these deductions can be worth a lot each year.

 Supplies, such as cleaning supplies, snacks for guests, bedding, and furnishings are all required for running an Airbnb business.
-So make sure to deduct any costs that you spend on these supplies for your Airbnb guests.
+So, make sure to deduct any costs that you spend on these supplies for your Airbnb guests.